anthony-aylward/genomestudio-procedure/genomestudio-procedure.md

 ---

-Once the `.7z` archive has been created, we can upload it by navigating to the destination directory in MobaXterm.
+Once the `.7z` archive has been created, we can upload it by navigating to the destination directory in MobaXterm and using the upload button.
 We should also upload the sample statistics table.

 ---